Ariana Grande, other pop stars set for Manchester benefit concert this Sunday

-The 23-year-old pop star will headline a benefit show, dubbed One Love Manchester, this Sunday at the Emirates Old Trafford Cricket Ground in Manchester.
+The 23-year-old pop star will headline a benefit concert, dubbed One Love Manchester, this Sunday at the Emirates Old Trafford Cricket Ground in Manchester.

 The lineup, announced Tuesday, will include several other big names in the pop music world, including Katy Perry, Miley Cyrus, Pharrell Williams, Justin Bieber, Usher, Niall Horan, Coldplay and Take That.